TERREMEMBER/znbase/docs/content/stable/secure/audit-logging/audit-logging-ysql.md

   </li>
 </ul>

-YugabyteDB YSQL uses PostgreSQL Audit Extension (`pgAudit`) to provide detailed session and/or object audit logging via YugabyteDB TServer logging.
+ZNbaseDB YSQL uses PostgreSQL Audit Extension (`pgAudit`) to provide detailed session and/or object audit logging via ZNbaseDB TServer logging.

-The goal of the YSQL audit logging is to provide YugabyteDB users with capability to produce audit logs often required to comply with government, financial, or ISO certifications.
+The goal of the YSQL audit logging is to provide ZNbaseDB users with capability to produce audit logs often required to comply with government, financial, or ISO certifications.
 An audit is an official inspection of an individual’s or organization’s accounts, typically by an independent body.

 ## Enabling Audit Logging